sgtlambda/worq/README.md

     // Number of jobs that can be ran simultaneously
     concurrency: 1,

-    // A function that is ran before any jobs are ran when coming from a closed state
+    // A function that is invoked, if the handle is in a closed state, before any jobs are processed.
+    // May return a promise.
     open: undefined,

-    // A function that is ran when the job queue is empty and the timeout expires or when the handle is manually closed
+    // A function that is invoked when the job queue is empty and the timeout expires or when the handle is manually closed.
+    // Executed before the promise returned by the .close() method resolves.
+    // May return a promise.
     close: undefined,

     // The timeout (delay before the handle is closed when the job queue is empty)